AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/workflows/applying.md

 ---
 title: Applying Workflows to Pages
-description: When authoring, you can invoke workflows to take action on your pages; it is also possible to apply more than one workflow..
+description: When authoring, you can invoke workflows to act on your pages; it is also possible to apply more than one workflow..
 exl-id: 86e71f0e-e53e-40bc-901d-2a1ab347bd0a
 ---
 # Applying Workflows to Pages {#applying-workflows-to-pages}

-When authoring, you can invoke workflows to take action on your pages; it is also possible to apply more than one workflow.
+When authoring, you can invoke workflows to act on your pages; it is also possible to apply more than one workflow.

 When you apply the workflow, you specify the following information: